mablanco/docker-loki/README.md

 ## Description

-Docker image for Loki, a Simple IOC Scanner (<https://github.com/Neo23x0/Loki>).
+Docker image for Loki, a simple IOC and YARA scanner (<https://github.com/Neo23x0/Loki>).

 This image is built upon the official Alpine-based Python image.